burrt/debian/README.md

 # What and where

 * Check the wiki for a list of pages on various languages and notes.
-* `languages/...` contains code for trivial functions eg. searches
+* `/languages` contains some trivial functions e.g. searches, sorts
-* `linux` contains:
+* `/linux` contains:
-  * Cheat files for common commands eg. grep, git
+  * Cheat files for common commands e.g. grep, git
-  * Dotfiles (config) from Arch linux
+  * Dotfiles (config) from Arch linux, emacs etc.